ashish-shr/100-Days-of-CPP-Programming/Day_59_Introduction_to_Inheritance/Readme.md

 ### <img src="2.png">

-- Multiple inheritances are a type of inheritance in which one derived class is inherited with more than one base class.
+- Multiple inheritance are a type of inheritance in which one derived class is inherited with more than one base class.

 ### Hierarchical Inheritance